-27.164 Technique of vertical measurement (TECSOU)
+27.167 technique of vertical measurement (TECSOU)

-Technique of vertical measurement: IHO Definition: Definition required.
+Technique of vertical measurement: IHO Definition: Survey method used to obtain depth information.

-1) Found by echo-sounder
+1) found by echo-sounder

 IHO Definition: The depth was measured by using an instrument that determines depth of water by measuring the time interval between emission of a sonic or ultrasonic signal and return of its echo from the seabed.
 (Adapted from IHO Dictionary - S-32).